Court Commissioner’s Fees

 Court Flat Fee

-The basis for calculation is the net assets: assets minus liabilities.
-Compulsory portions, legacies, and administration costs are not deductible.
+The calculation basis is the net assets: assets minus liabilities.
+Compulsory portion rights, legacies, and estate administration costs are not deductible.

-If no probate proceedings take place, for example, because there are no or only minimal assets, the flat fee is waived.
+If no estate hearing takes place, for example because there are no or only minimal assets, the flat-rate fee does not apply.

 Practical Advice for Cost Planning